 Precise Point Positioning (PPP)

 This feature performs precise point positioning (PPP).
 Base stations are ignored in this mode of processing and only the remote is used.
-For help adding a remote file to a project, see Section 2.3.7, on Page 37.
-See Section 8.7, on Page 230 for background on PPP.
+For help adding a remote file to a project, see Section 2.3.7, on Page 29.